w3c/wai-quick-start/source/designing.html.erb.md

 Consider how page information is presented in different sized viewports, such as mobile phones or zoomed browser windows.
 Position and presentation of main elements, such as header and navigation can be changed to make best use of the space.
 Ensure that text size and line width are set to maximize readability and legibility.

 {::nomarkdown}
-<%= example 'Content displayed in different viewport sizes' %>
+<%= example 'Flow of content and navigation adapt to smaller mobile screen' %>

 <div class="responsive">
   <figure>
-    <figcaption>Flow of content and navigation adapt to smaller mobile screen</figcaption>
     <div>
       <img src="images/content_in_browser.png" alt="Example of content in a standard browser">
       <img src="images/content_in_phone.png" alt="Example of content displayed in a phone">